-Spend much time online and you’ll get the impression other people live in spotless homes while you’re wondering why cleaning is stressing you out.
+Spend much time online, and you’ll get the impression other people live in spotless homes while you’re wondering why cleaning is stressing you out.
 Maybe you’ve spent a day (or more) imposing order and cleanliness throughout your house to make it look like all those other homes you see online or in magazines.

-So there you are just minutes before bedtime, telling the kids to pick their things up or you’ll throw them away and muttering under your breath as you see that coat has been shoved from the sofa onto the floor.
+Then your kids dump their backpacks in the kitchen or leave toys all over your living room.
+Your significant other sheds their coat on the sofa.
+And there you are, just minutes before bedtime, telling the kids to pick their things up or you’ll throw them away.
+That coat is now on the floor.
 There are dishes in the sink, you can smell the cat box, and no one has taken out the trash.

 Why Cleaning Is Stressing You Out

 Listen, there are answers to all of these questions.
 You can reach a point where your home (and the people living in it) don’t drive you crazy.
 If having a clean house is one of your goals, whether as a New Year’s Resolution or just an overall hope, then keep reading.
 Help is on the way.

 Life-changes often prompt people to focus on their home environment.
 Someone who lost a job might fill their free time between interviews doing housework.
 The newly-retired manager, who spent years meeting quotas, may channel that energy into organizing and running the house.

 New brides, still flush with joy, are notorious for wanting to score Domestic Goddess points by creating an immaculate home and serving multi-course dinners.